mar1/tip-launcher/README.md

-│   ├── RfpForm                  # Main form and its components, separated by section │   │   └── data                 # Common functions to show and validate form data │   ├── SelectAccount            # Modal for wallet integration and account selection │   ├── SubmitModal              # Modal to submit and launch the RFP │   │   └── tx                   # Functions to create and track transactions │   └── ui                       # Stateless UI components from shadcn/ui
+│   ├── RfpForm                  # Main form and its components, separated by section │   │   └── data                 # Common functions to show and validate form data │   ├── SelectAccount            # Modal for wallet integration and account selection │   ├── SubmitModal              # Modal to submit and launch the tip referendum │   │   └── tx                   # Functions to create and track transactions │   └── ui                       # Stateless UI components from shadcn/ui
 ├── lib/                         # Utility functions that could live in separate libraries